MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-pxe-boot-issues.md

 ---
 # Troubleshooting PXE boot issues in Configuration Manager

+This article helps administrators diagnose and resolve PXE boot failures in System Center Configuration Manager.

 _Original product version:_ &nbsp; Configuration Manager (current branch), Microsoft System Center 2012 Configuration Manager, Microsoft System Center 2012 R2 Configuration Manager
 _Original KB number:_ &nbsp; 4468612

-## Applies to
+## Introduction

-- Configuration Manager (current branch)
-- Microsoft System Center 2012 Configuration Manager
-- Microsoft System Center 2012 R2 Configuration Manager

-**Home users**: This article is only intended for technical support agents and IT professionals.
+Home users: This article is only intended for technical support agents and IT professionals.
 If you're looking for help with a problem, please ask the [Microsoft Community](https://answers.microsoft.com/).

 For essential information about how PXE works, see the companion article [Understand PXE boot in ConfigMgr](understand-pxe-boot.md).